MichaelWang1028/Practical-Programming-in-C/README.md

 ##### Difficulties
 I was not able to notice that a matrix is stored by columns, so firstly my code was not working properly.

+#### Part B: The World in a File
+This part focuses of using files as input and output.

+##### Observations
+This was pretty simple.
+Basically, it was just reading elements from a file and use the functions already implemented.

+##### Difficulties
+Almost not difficulties found.

 ## Problem Set 4
 ### Pointers.
 Arrays.
 Strings.
 Searching and sorting algorithms.
 #### Problem 4.1: Insertion sort algorithm using pointers and pointer arithmetic